danielchatfield/wordpress-symlink-fixer/README.md

 # WordPress symlink fixer

-This plugin is now obsolete as WordPress now has this patch builtin.
+# DEPRECATED: This plugin is now obsolete as WordPress core has incorporated this patch.

 ## The problem